REST (ADAP)

 - Click Save.

-In the context of this guide, Postman is the REST client that will issue calls to ADAP.
+In this example, Postman is the REST client that will issue calls to ADAP.
 Obtain an OpenID Connect Token for Postman from your OIDC provider.
-Use the token value in a header configured in your Postman client as follows.
+Use the token value in a header configured in a Postman client as follows.

 Field | Value |